 Heracles is an ancient culture hero.
 His iconographic attributes are the lion skin and the club.
 Popular stories were told of his life, the most famous are the Twelve Labours of Heracles.
-But not all writers in antiquity gave his feats in the same order, and, besides, there were more than twelve tales surrounding him.
+But not all writers in antiquity gave his feats in the same order, and, besides, there were more than twelve tales about him.

 Female reindeer have antlers, though, so the northern Hyperborea, might well have been the archaic origin of the myth, Robert Graves thought.
 And with ancient Greeks, Hyperborea was an unspecified region in the northern lands beyond the north wind.
 That land, called Hyperborea or Hyperboria – "beyond the Boreas" – was perfect, with the sun shining twenty-four hours a day, and thus suggest it was placed within the Arctic Circle.
 [Wikipedia, s.v.
 "Ceryneian Hind", "Hyperborea"]